 Table 4.1 describes toilet use in the three groups as well as overall toilet use in the sample.
-The study sample includes 3 groups to enable a comparison of ODF (open defecation free) communities versus non
+The study sample includes 3 groups to enable a comparison of ODF communities versus non-ODF communities.

-ODF communities.
 We selected a current ODF group which had communities that have been declared ODF in 2019 prior to the PACS evaluation.
 The second group included previously ODF communities when the PACS program was under implementation.
-And finally, the third group is a non ODF group with communities which were never declared as ODF.
+And finally, the third group is a non-ODF group with communities that were never declared ODF.
 Each of these groups has a sample of about 400 respondents and the total sample was 1199.

-We want to highlight that both the ODF groups (current and previous) had a time lapse of more than 12-18 months when the current WASH survey was conducted.
-The findings have to be seen in light of this time lag.
+We want to reiterate that both the ODF groups (current and previous) had a time lapse of more than 12-18 months when the current WASH survey was conducted.
+The findings need to be seen considering this time lag.
 Although the three groups have differing program experiences, there is not that much of a difference between them.
-For example, toilet use is 39% in the currently ODF group, 40% in the previously ODF communities and 33% in the never ODF community (table 4.2).
+For example, toilet use is 39% in the currently ODF group, 40% in the previously ODF communities and 33% in the never ODF community (Table 4.2).
 The results in terms of currently ODF and previously ODF communities show a very high level of attrition in toilet use.

-TABLE 4.1: CURRENT TOILED USE IN HOUSEHOLD HEADS IN NIMBA AND LOFA COUNTIES, LIBERIA VARIABLE CURRENTLY ODF GROUP N = 408 % PREVIOUSLY ODF GROUP N=387 % NEVER ODF GROUP N=404 % TOTAL SAMPLE N=1199 % Toilet use 39.2 40.8 33.0 37.6 Bush use (lake, river) 60.8 59.2 67.0 62.4
+TABLE 4.1: CURRENT TOILET USE IN HOUSEHOLD HEADS IN NIMBA AND LOFA COUNTIES, LIBERIA Variable Currently ODF Group n=408 (%) Previously ODF Group n=387 (%) Never ODF Group n=404 (%) Total sample n=1,199 (%) Toilet use 39.2 40.8 33.0 37.6 Bush use (lake, river) 60.8 59.2 67.0 62.4